astrolavos1998/RADIO-MENU-CREATOR/README.md

 Easy way to create your own radio menus for ALL, BLUE and RED COALITION.
 You don't need anything extra to load into the Mission Editor.
-Tested to work in LibreOffice and MS Office.
+Tested to work in OnlyOffice, LibreOffice and MS Office.
 First you enter "1" for BLUE Coalition or "2" for RED Coalition or nothing / empty for ALL.
 In the areas with yellow color you allow, you put the elements of the menu, sub-menus and commands.
 Then creates a script code, which you copy/paste into a DO SCRIPT in the DCS mission editor.
 That's it.